 - Spritz with the asphalt millings rejuvenator.

-- Rake the asphalt to mix together, and then rake the surface to be smooth and level.
+- Using the sharp-blade edge of your lute, rake the asphalt to mix together, and then rake the surface to be smooth and level.

 - Compact the asphalt.